spyglass-team/landing-page/README.md

 ## Spyglass

 This is the static website for Spyglass.
-Please checkout our open-source tool. https://github.com/oslabs-beta/spyglass
+Please checkout our open-source tool to learn more about Kubernetes cluster metrics, cluster visualization, and cost optimization.

+https://github.com/oslabs-beta/spyglass

 <div align="center">